ScaledMarkets/dabl/UserGuide/Concepts.md

 The things in a DABL file comprise a namespace.
 The namespace name is declared at the top of the file.
 All items in the file are scoped to that namespace.

-A namespace can import other namespaces.
-Imported namespaces are accessible to the importing namespace.
-To access them, you must prefix them with their namespace name.
+A namespace can import other namespaces, using the `import` construct.
+The elements of an imported namespace are accessible from the importing namespace.

 ## What a `task` is